Automattic/knox/Readme.md

 * `uploadId` - upload ID;
 * `max-parts` - the maximum number of parts to return in the response body;
-* `part-number-marker` - specifies the part after which listing should begin.
+* `part-number-marker` - the part number after which listing should begin.

 For example: